-I am also going to re-paint the MDF and molding once this wall is settled.
+I am also going to re-paint the MDF and molding once this wall settles.

 I love how this little reading corner turned out.

-No money was spent on this section!
-I had every single item except for the body pillow cover which we got at Target for $5 on clearance.
+We spent no money on this section because I had every single item except for the body pillow cover, which we got at Target for $5 on clearance.

 The white fixture the games are on?

-The white dots are dry erase and the black dots are chalkboard!
+The white dots are dry erase and the black dots are chalkboard, which is cool.

-Peel and stick too so it can come off when we get tired of them.
+Peel and stick too, so it can come off when we tire of them.